 Not sustainable long-term.
 It’s quite difficult to keep your body in a constant state of ketosis.
 Allowance recommendations can also vary depending on sources.
 For example, some suggest 10 to 15 grams of carbs for the whole day, which is only about 10 grapes.

 “Those who follow the keto diet for medical reasons such as epilepsy are closely followed by a physician and registered dietitian with regular, often weekly follow-ups to guarantee adequate levels of ketones in the body,” Oikarinen said.

 Not a good fit for everyone.
 If you are an insulin-dependent diabetic or have an eating disorder, kidney disease or are pregnant, your provider may not recommend this diet.

-“Those on certain medications for type 2 diabetes can increase the risk for diabetic ketoacidosis, a dangerous condition that increases blood acidity,” Oikarinen said.
+“People with type 2 diabetes on certain medications can increase the risk for diabetic ketoacidosis, a dangerous condition that increases blood acidity,” Oikarinen said.
 “It’s important to talk to your health care provider before starting any new diet.”